-Autonomic dysreflexia (AD) in spinal cord injury (SCI) is a potentially life-threatening syndrome which results from a response to stimuli below the neurologic level of injury (NLI) resulting in a sympathetic nervous system response below the level of injury leading to a sudden increase in systolic blood pressure of 20 to 40 mmHg, with compensatory parasympathetic activity above the level of injury.1
+Autonomic dysreflexia (AD) in spinal cord injury (SCI) is a potentially life-threatening syndrome which results from a response to stimuli below the neurologic level of injury (NLI) resulting in a sympathetic nervous system response below the level of injury, leading to a sudden increase in systolic blood pressure of 20 to 40 mmHg, with compensatory parasympathetic activity above the level of injury.1

-Genitourinary causes include bladder or urethral distention, detrusor sphincter dyssynergia, urinary tract infections, nephrolithiasis, epididymitis, testicular torsion, vaginal dilation (including labor), penile stimulation, and intercourse/orgasm.5
+Genitourinary causes include bladder or urethral distention, detrusor sphincter dyssynergia, urinary tract infections, nephrolithiasis, epididymitis, testicular torsion, vaginal dilation (including labor), penile stimulation, and intercourse/orgasm.4

-Gastrointestinal causes include bowel distention or impaction, acute abdomen (including appendicitis and cholecystitis), GERD, gastric ulcers, and anal fissures.2
+Gastrointestinal causes include bowel distention or impaction, acute abdomen (including appendicitis and cholecystitis), GERD, gastric ulcers, and anal fissures.1

 Epidemiology including risk factors and primary prevention

 Individuals with higher NLI have a higher risk of more severe cardiovascular complications.

 The focus of prevention of AD has been on educating patients to recognize its signs and symptoms and removing or avoiding triggering factors.
-One of the most important AD management strategies is to help a patient acquire a consistent and reliable method of bladder drainage and prevention of bladder over-distention, given the predominance of bladder distension and irritation as the underlying trigger of AD.
+One of the most important AD management strategies is to help a patient acquire a consistent and reliable method of bladder drainage, given the predominance of bladder distension and irritation as the underlying trigger of AD.

-AD triggered by labor and delivery can be prevented by the use of spinal or epidural anesthesia.1
+AD triggered by labor and delivery can be prevented by using spinal or epidural anesthesia.1

-Although most common in the setting of traumatic SCI, AD has been reported in non-traumatic SCI such as in patients with multiple sclerosis.10
+Although most common in the setting of traumatic SCI, AD has been reported in non-traumatic SCI such as in patients with multiple sclerosis.1

 AD results from loss of supraspinal control of the sympathetic nervous system.
 During an episode of AD, sympathetic activity predominates below the level of injury with compensatory parasympathetic activity above the level of injury.

 AD begins with a noxious sensory input from peripheral nerves below the level of injury that ascends through the spinothalamic tract and posterior columns of the spinal cord.
 This stimulus incites a reflex sympathetic response from the adjacent preganglionic sympathetic neurons located in the intermediolateral cell column below the level of injury.
 This sympathetic surge ultimately leads to widespread vasoconstriction below the level of injury, most significantly in the splanchnic vasculature which leads to an increase in arterial blood pressure and a potential hypertensive crisis.